 Drawing from your unique background, JRNI will help you learn to use your story in your own unique practice as a coach.

-❯ Explore the science of meaning and purpose
+❯ Leverage the science of meaning and purpose

-Transitioning from therapist to coach can be a wonderful experience.
+Adding coaching to your skill set as a therapist can be a wonderful experience.
 With your existing solid foundation in psychology and how humans operate, the skills associated with life coaching are a natural fit to enhance your current abilities.

-We work tirelessly to ensure that our program compliments and enhances the background and work of therapists.
+We are big believers in the efficacy of both therapy and coaching.
+We work tirelessly to ensure that our program complements and enhances the background and work of therapists.

 ❯ Accredited by the ICF (International Coach Federation)

 ❯ Curriculum is rooted in effective communication, goal setting, facilitating learning and results

 ❯ Upon graduation, you'll receive a JRNI certification and recognition of your ICF CCE Hours

 ❯ Our curriculum is grounded entirely in empirical and theoretical knowledge

 ❯ Learn the power of positive psychology, goal setting theory and strength based coaching interventions